Kylenewmark1/PROG7312_POE_PART2/README.md

 1. Store the call numbers and their descriptions in a dictionary.

+## Requirements

+The following requirements must be added to the application created in Part 1:

+1. Enable the Identifying areas task.
+2. When the user chooses the Identifying areas task, they should be presented with a user interface where they will match two columns: call number (top level only) and description.
+3. The user shall be allowed to answer as many questions* as they want to.
+4. The questions should alternate between matching descriptions to call numbers and call numbers to descriptions.
+5. Each question should have four randomly selected items in the first column, and seven possible answers (three of which are incorrect) in the second column.
+6. Implement a gamification feature to motivate users to keep using the application.
+You may use the same one as before or choose to implement a different one.

+*Note: A question in this context is defined as the whole matching the columns set, including both columns.

+### Technical Requirements:

+1. Store the call numbers and their descriptions in a dictionary.

+Please ensure to add this content to your project repository in the "Requirements" section of the README.

 ## How to Use

 1. Build and run the project following the instructions provided above.